barracksiot/javascript-client/README.md

     }
   ],
   "unchanged":[
-    // List of packages already installed on the device that did not changed {
+    // List of packages already installed on the device that still have the same version {
       reference: "abc.edf",
       version: "0.0.1",